bhattjigar/Crawling/README.md

 #   bug
 All urls are in array of php
-so manimum ram required 1 GB
+so minimum ram required 1 GB